nilp0inter/befunge/README.md

 # befunge

 I like befunge.
-I try to implement an intepreter in each new programming language I learn.
+I try to implement an intepreter/compiler in each new programming language I learn.